 A healthy diet and regular exercise will help you lose weight and reduce pain.
 If you suffer from knee or joint pain or are simply inactive, get proactive.
 Even those who suffer from osteoarthritis feel better when they get regular exercise; if someone with arthritis can improve their health with a little exercise, you can too!

 Friends can be very influential in the way we dress, speak and even eat.
 So does that mean who we hang around with can make us fat?
 Obese, even?
-Researchers decided to look into this to see if that's the case.
+Researchers decided to look into this to see if that was the case.

 What did researchers find?